sedexch/sedexch.github.io/docs/v6n/basic-concepts.md

 The **content of the initial configuration file "init.conf"** depends on the type of credentials you have for the participant.
 You will find yourself in one of the following two initialization cases:

    - **Case a) Initial configuration for an existing sedex participant:**
-  This means that a sedex-client has been running in another installation (Container and non-Container) for this participant before.
+  This means that a sedex Client has been running in another installation (Container and non-Container) for this participant before.
 Thus a sedex *participant-certificate* and a corresponding *password* already exist and must be reused.

    - **Case b) Initial configuration for a new sedex participant:**
-  This means that there has no sedex-client been running for this participant before.
+  This means that there has no sedex Client been running for this participant before.
 Thus there is *no* participant-certificate yet but a so-called *certificate request id (CRID)* and a corresponding *one time password (OTP)*.

 Follow the instructions for the "initial configuration* according to your actual init case: